TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/ppl.c.hawco.jpg"><img src="/images/ppl.c.hawco.jpg"></a>
 </figure>

-Dr. Hawco (PhD, Neuroscience, McGill University) is a project scientist.
+Dr. Hawco (PhD, Neuroscience, McGill University) is an independent scientist at CAMH's Brain Health Imaging Centre.
 He develops new approaches to uncover meaningful patterns of individual variability in complex neuroimaging data.
 He hopes this work will lead to better understanding of biological variability in patient samples, and inform personalized medicine approaches in psychiatry.
-In 2018, Dr. Hawco was appointed to the Department of Psychiatry as an Assistant Professor, published six papers (four as first author) and four conference poster presentations.
-Dr. Hawco has also submitted his first large project grants as senior investigator to CIHR and the National Institute of Mental Health, developing neuroimaging markers to predict response to brain stimulation therapies.
+In 2018, Dr. Hawco was appointed to the Department of Psychiatry.Dr.
+Hawco also was a co-Principal Investigator on grant funded by the National Institute of Mental Health in the US, using brain imaging to better understand magnetic seizure therapy, a new and powerful treatment for depression.

 [ResearchGate](http://www.researchgate.net/profile/Colin_Hawco)